appscode/blog/content/post/kubedb-v2024.08.16/index.md

       replicas: 1
 ```
 #### Deploying Druid with TLS secure MySQL and PostgreSQL
 Additionally, in this release, KubeDB has been enhanced to support integration of `Druid` with TLS-secured `MySQL` and `PostgreSQL` clusters.

 ## Elasticsearch

 In this release, API version for Elasticsearch has been upgraded to `v1`.
 The new API version is [kubedb.com/v1](http://kubedb.com/v1).

 1. In `v1alpha2` API, resources for dedicated topology cluster resources have to be defined at `.spec.topology.<node-type>.resources`, NodeSelector labels have to be defined at `.spec.topology.<node-type>.nodeSelector` and Tolerations have to be defined at `.spec.topology.<node-type>.tolerations.
-Now, in `v1` API version resources has to be defined in `.spec.topology.<node-type>.podTemplate.containers[].resources`.
-NodeSelector labels have to be defined at `.spec.topology.<node-type>.podTemplate.containers[].nodeSelector` and Tolerations have to be defined at `..spec.topology.<node-type>.podTemplate.containers[].tolerations.
+Now, in v1 API version, resources have to be defined in `.spec.topology.<node-type>.podTemplate.containers[].resources`.
+NodeSelector labels have to be defined at `.spec.topology.<node-type>.podTemplate.containers[].nodeSelector` and Tolerations have to be defined at `.spec.topology.<node-type>.podTemplate.containers[].tolerations.
 Here’s an example to set `Resources`, `NodeSelector` and `Tolerations` for master nodes.

    ```yaml